asapper/Capstone-Senior-Project/Markdown/docs/setup.md

 	* If using Windows: Go to [PostgreSQL](https://www.postgresql.org/download/windows/) and download the installer.

 * Now, we can connect to the database.
-I have created user's for everyone to connect with no password.
+I have created user's for everyone to connect with the password the same as the username (this can be changed later).
 	* Andy's username: andy
 	* Brennan's username: brennan
 	* Collin's username: collin
 	* Ryan's username: ryan

-* Run the following command, swapping "username" with your username: psql -h 192.168.3.128 -p 32772 -d docker -U username
+* Run the following command, swapping "username" with your username: psql -h 192.168.3.128 -p 32772 -d pushstock -U username

+* You'll be prompted to enter your password.
+As said, this is the same as your username for the time-being.

 * This should bring up a PostgreSQL command line; you should see "docker=#" (docker being the name of the database at the moment)